NadeemTalaat/employee-tracker/README.md

 ## Installation

-To install and use the application, run "node server.js" from the root folder.
+To install and use the application, run "npm i" followed by "node server.js" from the root folder.

 ## Usage